sudha-bhargavi/myprojects/README.md

 Using H2 in memory DB for persistence.
 Configured JPA ORM layer to talk to H2.

-Use Etags headers for synchronization of updates.
+Use Etag headers for synchronization of updates.
 Other option was to use Last update time or VERSION ATTRIBUTE for syncronization , but wanted to ake sure hashing of object`s content would me more accurate to achieve syncronization.